-- Having a suitable asset allocation (different proportion of our money invested in equities and bonds) based on clients’ need, ability and willingness to bear risk.
+- Having a suitable asset allocation (different proportion of our money invested in equities and bonds) based on clients’ need, ability and willingness to bear the risk.
 This is done based on understanding their current financial situation and future goals as documented in their financial plan

 - Selecting suitable instruments (such as unit trusts) that are low in total expense ratio (also known as the unit trust’s annual management fee) to execute the asset allocation